SiddhartaDutta/Spotify-to-MP3/README.md

 <details><summary>MP3 Managers</summary>

 ***
-If you have an Apple device, it is highly recommended you use Apple Music as your MP3 manager.
-To do so, after downloading all of your music, you can upload full albums by navigating to <i>File > Add Folder to Library...</i> and then selecting all album folders in the file manager.
+If you have an Apple device, it is highly recommended you use either iBroadcast or Apple Music as your MP3 manager.

-If you have an Android device, it is highly recommended you use the native song manager (to be more in-depth in the future; I, @SiddhartaDutta, have an iPhone).
+If you have an Android device, it is highly recommended you use iBroadcast.

 Spotify is **not** recommended as even with your own MP3 files, Spotify still applies non-premium rules such as limited skips and ads.

+Other managers may work, those previously mentioned have just been tested with this program.
 ***

 </details>

 Please download the *.zip* file from the repository.
 After unzipping, place the unzipped folder where you want the downloaded music to be stored.
 Music is downloaded, placed in a single all-containing folder, and this folder is then placed in the same location the script was ran in.
 It is recommended to create a folder in your *Music* folder and place the unzipped folder in there.
-Run *script.sh* according to your command shell.
+Run *setup.sh* according to your command shell.
 Follow all instructions when prompted.

+***
 **NOTE**: System administrator permissions are required due to Docker.
 The script and subsequently generated Docker image will not work without administrator permissions.

-***
 **NOTE**: If using WSL on Ubuntu 22.xx, make sure to run the following commands prior to running the script (adds missing yet required tools):
 ```
 sudo add-apt-repository ppa:wslutilities/wslu